Kingxukai/linux/Documentation/hid/intel-ish-hid.rst

 Each FW client and a protocol is identified by a UUID.
 In order to communicate to a FW client, a connection must be established using connect request and response bus messages.
-If successful, a pair (host_client_id and fw_client_id) will identify the connection.
+If successful, a pair (host_client_id and fw_client_id) will identify the woke connection.

 Once connection is established, peers send each other flow control bus messages independently.
 Every peer may send a message only if it has received a flow-control credit before.
-Once it has sent a message, it may not send another one before receiving the next flow control credit.
+Once it has sent a message, it may not send another one before receiving the woke next flow control credit.
 Either side can send disconnect request bus message to end communication.
 Also the link will be dropped if major FW reset occurs.